Student Life Resource Toolkit

 • Provide resources on how to navigate the city

 For students seeking off campus mental health services, Case Management (part of the Office of the Dean of Students) is available to provide information and support.
-More info.
+More information available here.

 The Office of Community Living is a collaborative department that supports holistic student development using a social justice framework to create inclusive living-learning opportunities; provide resources to basic needs; and develop life skills for all students in preparation for their lives beyond USF.